qbcubed3/CS-260-startup/README.md

 **Properly styled CSS Application Images** - used CSS in order to put images where I want them to be on my webpage using flexboxes.

+### Javascript Deliverable

+**Support for Future Logins** - Done, moves the webpage to the survey page once logged in.

+**Support for Future Database** - Currently tracks the results from each survey in local storage.
+This will be tracked in database storage eventually

+**Support for Future Websocket** - Has a popup that reminds the user to do the survey.
+Right now it goes at random times, but Websocket will be used to make it appear at the right time.

+**Application Logic** - The survey is fully useable with selectable options and a slideable rank.
+This data is parsed and saved.